1956 Progressive Conservative leadership convention: Voting

-Going into the vote, none of the three declared candidates enjoyed the widespread support of the party's membership; Diefenbaker's western populist stances were seen as too reminiscent of those of unpopular former leader John Bracken, Fleming had been a harsh critic of Drew (who was still personally well-liked among much of the party), hurting his support in his native Ontario, while Fulton was generally considered too inexperienced to be a serious contender.
-Still, after late attempts to draft interim leader William Earl Rowe and University of Toronto president Sidney Smith both failed, Diefenbaker emerged as the favourite due to being the most experienced of the candidates and having given what was generally seen as the most effective speech at the convention.
+At the time of Drew's resignation, none of the three ultimately-declared candidates enjoyed the universal support of the party's membership; Diefenbaker's western populist stances were seen by some as too reminiscent of those of unpopular former leader John Bracken, Fleming had been a harsh critic of Drew (who was still personally well-liked among much of the party), hurting his support in his native Ontario.
+At the same time, Fulton was generally considered too inexperienced to be a serious contender.
+Still, after late attempts to draft interim leader William Earl Rowe and the University of Toronto president Sidney Smith failed, Diefenbaker emerged as the clear favourite due to his being the most experienced of the three candidates and for mounting an energetic speaking campaign across the country.

 As expected, the western provinces heavily favoured Diefenbaker, while Quebec backed Fleming.
-Ontario was thus left as the key vote, and while Drew could probably have swung the vote of his native province, and thereby victory towards either of the two frontrunners (while the unofficial tradition was for outgoing Tory leaders to remain neutral in the leadership contest to succeed them, Drew still held considerable influence behind the scenes), he ultimately did not do so.
+Ontario was thus left as the key vote.
+While Drew could probably have swung the vote of his native province, and thereby victory towards either of the two frontrunners (while the unofficial tradition was for outgoing Tory leaders to remain neutral in the leadership contest to succeed them, Drew still held considerable influence behind the scenes), he ultimately did not do so.
 The Ontario vote thus came down behind Diefenbaker, earning him a decisive victory on the first ballot.